Christos Margiolis

 Avoid word-for-word translations

-The SRS (Spaced Repetition System) fallacy
+The SRS (Spaced Repetition System) trap

 Travel if possible